-Piano Repair in Minneapolis & the
+Piano Repair in Central Minnesota & the

 A piano repairman is at once an artist, a scientist, and a builder.
 Since founding Barnier Piano Service in 1982, Mark Barnier has rebuilt over 45 Steinway pianos alone and understands the delicate structure of the instrument, including the precise placement of every nut and bolt, making him more than capable of meeting your piano repair needs.